 Furthermore, in January 2016, a short-selling focused firm issued a short sell thesis report which we believe contains false and misleading information about our strategy, business model and financials.
 Following this short sell thesis report, shareholder class actions were filed against the Company, certain of its officers, directors and its external independent auditor in the US and Israel.
 This short sell thesis analyst acknowledged at the time of the report that he shall be assumed to be in a short position in Tower's shares.
 In July 2016, the US court-appointed lead plaintiff voluntarily withdrew the action and the US court approved the voluntary dismissal of the class action in the US.
-We believe the outstanding alleged claims in Israel, which are largely akin to the claims made and dismissed in the US, have no merit and will vigorously defend such actions if the court ultimately accepts such action as a class action.
+In February 2018, the Israeli court granted the Company's motion to dismiss as the Israeli plaintiff did not meet the required burden of proof.
+In April 2018, the Israeli plaintiff appealed to the Israeli supreme court.
+We believe the appeal is without merit and will vigorously defend ourselves until final dismissal of all claims.